alpacahq/user-docs/content/margin-and-shorting/_index.md

 # Margin & Short Selling

-We are currently working on supporting margin trading and short selling and will be offering **early access to invited high-volume users**.
-If you would like to receive an invite, please **[complete this form](https://goo.gl/forms/D9k1MMNtY9awXcum1)** and we'll contact you.
+We are currently working on supporting margin trading and short selling.
+These features and more will initially be available only as part of a new account plan designed specifically for high-volume algorithmic traders.
+This new account plan is not for everyone and may require certain conditions of your trading activity.
+Currently this program is only open to eligible U.S. residents.
+If you think this may be for you, please **[complete this form](https://goo.gl/forms/D9k1MMNtY9awXcum1)** and we'll contact you.